pytorch/pytorch.github.io/_get_started/pytorch.md

 ### DistributedDataParallel (DDP)

 DDP relies on overlapping AllReduce communications with backwards computation, and grouping smaller per-layer AllReduce operations into ‘buckets’ for greater efficiency.
 AOTAutograd functions compiled by TorchDynamo prevent communication overlap, when combined naively with DDP, but performance is recovered by compiling separate subgraphs for each ‘bucket’ and allowing communication ops to happen outside and in-between the subgraphs.
-DDP support in compiled mode also currently requires `static_graph=True` and `find_unused_parameters=True`, but these shouldn’t be a long term requirement.
+DDP support in compiled mode also currently requires `static_graph=False`.
 See [this post](https://dev-discuss.pytorch.org/t/torchdynamo-update-9-making-ddp-work-with-torchdynamo/860) for more details on the approach and results for DDP + TorchDynamo.

 ### FullyShardedDataParallel (FSDP)